hexatomic/hexatomic/docs/user/src/troubleshooting.md

 To do so, you need a GitHub user account.
 If you don't have one yet, you can register for one at <https://github.com/join>.
 It's free!

-CONTRIB
+First of all, please read the <i class="fa fa-book"></i> [*Contributing guidelines*](https://github.com/hexatomic/hexatomic/tree/master/CONTRIBUTING.md).
+It's a quick read, but the guidelines contain important details.

-When you are logged in, go to <i class="fa fa-pencil"></i> <https://github.com/hexatomic/hexatomic/issues/new> to create a new issue.
+Then, when you are logged in, go to <i class="fa fa-pencil"></i> <https://github.com/hexatomic/hexatomic/issues/new> to create a new issue.